Joaquim Nabuco: Career

 After the overthrow of the Brazilian monarchy he retired from public life for a period of time.

 He later became the first ambassador from Brazil to the United States from 1905–1910, which marked a significant shift in his country's role in the world arena.
 Nabuco realized the importance for Brazil, and other South American nations, to develop a united relationship with the North American stage.
 In Washington, he worked with Elihu Root who also supported this idea of Pan-Americanism.
-He spent many years in both England and France, where he was a strong proponent of Pan-Americanism, presiding over the 1906 Pan-Americanism conference.
+He spent many years in both England and France, where he was a strong proponent of Pan-Americanism, presiding over the third Pan-American Conference which was held in Rio de Janeiro in 1906.
 Following Nabuco's death on January 17, 1910, the Pan-American Building in Washington, D.C. was finally completed.
 At the dedication ceremony the Secretary of State said the following words about him: “One voice that should have spoken here today is silent, but many of us cannot forget or cease to mourn and to honor our dear and noble friend, Joaquim Nabuco.
 Ambassador from Brazil, dean of the American diplomatic corps, respected, admired, trusted, loved and followed by all of us, he was a commanding figure in the international movement of which the creation of this building is part…”

 His best known work is his autobiography Minha formação, published in 1900.
 It vividly portrays the slave-holding society in 19th century Brazil.

 Of his major works, Minha formação and O abolicionismo have been translated into English, as My Formative Years and Abolitionism respectively.